California 67

 The freeway will end and become a regular at-grade highway at Exit 6, Mapleview Street.
 Okay, this is not really an interchange, and this "exit" marks the northern end of the freeway section.
 Photo taken 10/12/03.

-A pair of yellow "END FREEWAY" diamond signs are posted on either side of the northbound lanes of California 67.
+A pair of yellow "end freeway" diamond signs are posted on either side of the northbound lanes of California 67.
 Photo taken 04/09/11.

-Use Mapleview Street east (right turn) to Ashwood Street north to Barona Indian Reservation.
+Use Mapleview Street east to Ashwood Street north to Barona Indian Reservation.
 One of several Indian reservations sporting gaming, dining, golf, and hotel, Barona Resort and Casino is located off Wildcat Canyon Road (Ashwood Street turns into Wildcat Canyon Road after passing by El Capitan High School and Willow Road).
 Barona is a popular destination and brings traffic from California 67 onto Mapleview Street.
 Photo taken 04/09/11.

 Northbound California 67 approaches Mapleview Street (Exit 6) in Lakeside.
 This traffic signal is for Mapleview Street, Maine Street, and Lake Jennings Park Road.
 Mapleview Street changes names into Lake Jennings Park Road east of here; Lake Jennings Park Road offers a quick route from California 67 to Interstate 8 east to Alpine and El Centro.
 Photo taken 10/12/03.